DECAfpga/.github/profile/README.md

 Repositories with the 'mergefork' topic are just a mirror and need to be keep up-to-date with the upstream repository.

+Other topics for demistified boards include: cyc1000, sockit

 Discussion group on [Telegram group](https://t.me/Deca_Max10_FPGA) & [Discord channel](https://discord.gg/YDdmtwh)

 Have fun 🍿